How Hypnosis Works

 Have you ever tried to break a bad habit — then kept on doing it?
 Ever had feelings that you didn't understand?
 Things were OK logically, but you still felt nervous or angry or afraid?
 Maybe you experienced some kind of compulsion, and you just couldn't change the way you felt or reacted?

 Solving a problem with hypnosis is sort of like being on the second floor of a house, and you can hear a TV on the first floor that's tuned to a show you don't like.
 If you want to change the channel, you need to know how to get to the first floor where the remote for the TV is.
 Once you know how to get there, changing the channel is simple.
 But until you have access to it, it can be very difficult.
-Hypnosis gives you a level of control you haven't been able to access.
+Hypnosis gives you a level of control that you may not have been able to access.
 (Otherwise the issue would have been resolved long ago, right?)

 You have the ability to make the changes you desire, it is the job of the hypnotist to guide you, sort of like a coach.